Self-supervised Deep Unrolled Model with Implicit Neural Representation Regularization for Accelerating MRI Reconstruction: Introduction

-\begin{enumerate} \item We propose UnrollINR, a novel zero-shot self-supervised reconstruction framework for fast MRI reconstruction, which achieves superior performance using only undersampled $k$-space data from a single subject, without relying on external training data. \item We demonstrate that the reconstruction generated by INR can serve as an effective image prior and an explicit regularization term to enhance the reconstruction model. \item We integrate a physics-guided unrolled iterative reconstruction algorithm with the INR-based approach, thereby enhancing reconstruction performance while maintaining favorable model interpretability. \item Extensive validation on publicly available and prospectively undersampled datasets demonstrates that UnrollINR outperforms the supervised learning method. \end{enumerate}
+The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose a novel zero-shot self-supervised unrolled reconstruction framework for accelerating MRI reconstruction, which achieves superior performance using only undersampled $k$-space data from a single subject. \item We introduce INR as an explicit regularization prior within the unrolled reconstruction framework, enabling continuous spatial modeling and effective global-context regularization that alleviates the locality bias of CNN. \item We develop a compact architecture that integrates data-consistency enforcement with INR-based regularization in a single unrolled iteration, achieving stable and high-quality reconstructions at high acceleration rates while substantially reducing computational burden. \end{enumerate}